Land Use and Development

 The following forms are solely to be used as a reference to evaluate the cost of building in Mountain Home.
 All potential fees have been included to give you a clear picture of the cost of your residential or commercial development.
 Official costs will be calculated by the Development Services office and will need to be paid at the time of permit issuance.
 Please note that the impact fee worksheet will need to be calculated before proceeding to the permit calculators.
 If you have any questions or concerns, please contact Development Services directly.

-Click HERE to view the calculated cost forms.
+Click HERE for the calculated cost forms.